 - Parents picking up students early must remain outside.
 Call Attendance to retrieve your child.

 We strongly suggest you contact Attendance prior to picking up your child to avoid delays.

-- Adults with appointments with staff during the school day will need call the main office upon arrival with the name of the staff member then sign in at the main office first.
+- Adults with appointments with staff during the school day will need call the main office or use the doorbell upon arrival with the name of the staff member then sign in at the main office first.

 Nathan Eckstein Middle School

 Eckstein Middle School serves northeast Seattle students in the 6th, 7th and 8th grades.

 Eckstein Middle School, a diverse community of life long learners, will ensure the academic, social, and emotional growth and success of each student.